juychen/juychen.github.io/docs/3_Nextflow/NextflowDocker.md

 RUN pip install --upgrade pip && pip install kb-python awscli scanpy[leiden]
 ```

-This is a simple container that with python packages "kb-python" "awscli" and "scanpy".
-A container is similar to a small virual machine.
-When you build a docker image, those commands in the dockerfile are command in the console helping you to setup softwares and environments.
-We have build a runnable docker image stored in the AWS ECR repositoy.
+This is a simple container with python packages "kb-python" "awscli" and "scanpy".
+A container is similar to a small virtual machine.
+When you build a docker image, those commands in the docker file are commands in the console helping you to set up software and environments.
+We have built Docker images stored in the AWS ECR repository.
 You can download it by the following command:

 ```shell